WallStreetMojo

 3. Consumer healthcare products

-The company invests significantly in the research and development activity as well as in manufacturing facilities.
+The company invests significantly in research and development activities and manufacturing facilities.

 The capital allocation decided by the company in the year ended 31st December 2018 is as under: